EndPointCorp/end-point-blog/2009/08/20/text-sequences.html.md

 title: Text sequences
 ---

-Somebody recently asked on the [Postgres mailing list](http://archives.postgresql.org/pgsql-general/) about "Generating random unique alphanumeric IDs".
-While there were some interesting solutions given, from a simple [Pl/pgsql function](http://www.postgresql.org/docs/current/static/plpgsql.html) to using mathematical transformations, I'd like to lay out a simple and powerful solution using [Pl/PerlU](http://www.postgresql.org/docs/current/static/plperl.html)
+Somebody recently asked on the [Postgres mailing list](https://www.postgresql.org/list/pgsql-general/) about "Generating random unique alphanumeric IDs".
+While there were some interesting solutions given, from a simple [Pl/pgsql function](https://www.postgresql.org/docs/current/static/plpgsql.html) to using mathematical transformations, I’d like to lay out a simple and powerful solution using [Pl/PerlU](https://www.postgresql.org/docs/current/static/plperl.html)

 First, to paraphrase the original request, the poster needed a table to have a text column be its primary key, and to have a five-character alphanumeric string used as that key.
-Let's knock out a quick function using Pl/PerlU that solves the generation part of the question:
+Let’s knock out a quick function using Pl/PerlU that solves the generation part of the question:

 ```sql
 DROP FUNCTION IF EXISTS nextvalalpha(TEXT);